laravel/docs/views.md

 		</body>
 	</html>

-The view may be returned to the browser like so:
+Since this view is stored at `resources/views/greeting.php`, we may return it using the global `view` helper function like so:

 	Route::get('/', function ()	{
 		return view('greeting', ['name' => 'James']);
 	});

 As you can see, the first argument passed to the `view` helper corresponds to the name of the view file in the `resources/views` directory.
 The second argument passed to helper is an array of data that should be made available to the view.
+In this case, we are passing the `name` variable, which is displayed in the view by simply executing `echo` on the variable.

 Of course, views may also be nested within sub-directories of the `resources/views` directory.
-For example, if your view is stored at `resources/views/admin/profile.php`, it should be returned like so:
+"Dot" notation may be used to reference nested views.
+For example, if your view is stored at `resources/views/admin/profile.php`, you may reference it like so:

 	return view('admin.profile', $data);

 #### Determining If A View Exists

-If you need to determine if a view exists, you may use the `exists` method.
+If you need to determine if a view exists, you may use the `exists` method after calling the `view` helper with no arguments.
 This method will return `true` if the view exists on disk:

 	if (view()->exists('emails.customer')) {
 		//
 	}

+When the `view` helper is called without arguments, an instance of `Illuminate\Contracts\View\Factory` is returned, giving you access to any of the factory's methods.

 <a name="view-data"></a>
 ### View Data